PASSING THE BAR: THE EMPIRE HOTEL

-A little high on the highly potent drinks, we went all out when ordering bar food.
-Though tempted by the foie gras PB&J, we decided on the Millionaire’s Deviled Eggs ($15), the latest contender on the growing list of tarted-up versions of the kitsch classic, and the Five Alarm Wagyu Chili ($12).
-Since the deviled eggs came with diced black truffles, caviar and gold flake, my hopes were running high, but I was disappointed.
-Perhaps if I’d had the chance to sample more than the two that $15 buys you, I would have had more chance to savor them.
-But despite all the fancy trimmings, they were just deviled eggs.
-And they could have used a little paprika.
-Likewise, the Wagyu chili was a not-particularly-spicy bowl of expensive meat with cornbread crumbled on top.
+a little high on the highly potent drinks, we went all out when ordering bar food. though tempted by the foie gras pb and j, we decided on the millionaire's deviled eggs ($15), the latest contender on the growing list of tarted-up versions of the kitsch classic, and the five alarm wagyu chili ($12). since the deviled eggs came with diced black truffles, caviar and gold flake, my hopes were running high, but i was disappointed. perhaps if i'd had the chance to sample more than the two that $15 buys you, i would have had more chance to savor them. but despite all the fancy trimmings, they were just deviled eggs. and they could have used a little paprika. likewise, the wagyu chili was a not-particularly-spicy bowl of expensive meat with cornbread crumbled on top.

 but then our second round of cocktails arrived, banishing all disappointments and disillusionments. a seriously good black cherry cosmo ($16) may have been the best cosmopolitan i've ever tasted, while the peppermint ($15) was a surprisingly refreshing drink that starts off like mouthwash and ends up a creamy, liquid peppermint stick that will get you drunk.

 as we left, we glanced out the window to the left of the bar and truly appreciated the traffic near lincoln center for the first time. only in a rooftop bar in manhattan can traffic lights take on the glow of christmas decorations. or maybe that was just the peppermints i had gulped down.

 44 w.
 63rd st.

 Sign up to get our newsletter emailed to you every week!